K02D/regenerate-embeddings/README.md

 2. Create a supabase project [here](https://supabase.com/dashboard/projects) if you don't have one.
 Once created, go to Project Settings > API to get the project URL and anon api key.
 Use these for `SUPABASE_URL` and `SUPABASE_ANON_KEY`

    - Supabase is used to store the word embeddings in a [postgres vector database](https://supabase.com/docs/guides/ai) so relevant content is retrieved when a user enters a prompt.
-This relevant content augments the LLM's responsee
+This relevant content augments the LLM's response

 3. Initialize your database in your supabase project using LangChain's template ([ref](https://supabase.com/docs/guides/ai/langchain?database-method=dashboard)).
 On your project dashboard, go to SQL Editor > Quickstarts > LangChain and click RUN